scbx/monitor_plugins/README.md

 # monitor_plugins

-Nagios plugin used to monitor s3 bucket usage using click to provide options.
+Nagios plugins used to monitor rest apis on various technologies, using click to provide options / variable inputs.